seek-oss/braid-design-system/.changeset/small-lions-fold.md

 '@braid-design-system/docs-ui': patch
 ---

-Add React 19 to the peer dependency range
+Add support for React 19.x by adding it to the peer dependency range